Moolan & Ellie

 Thankfully it was an uncomplicated birth, however Moolan’s introduction to the world was a a difficult one.
 She was born into subzero temperatures and the other members of the herd prevented her mom from caring for her.
 Alone and cold, her caretakers decided to bring her inside, and when we arrived we recommended she be taken to the University of Minnesota for a check-up.
 After spending about two weeks at the University, she came home and is now a thriving Farmaste resident.
 This sweet girl loves to play, nap, and eat – she is a baby after all!

-Gertie is a six-year-old Holstein.
-At about 1,700 lbs, Gertie is actually considered small!
+At about 1,700 lbs, Gertie is actually considered a small Holstein!
 Ultimately, her small size is how she ended up at Farmaste.
 Upon birth, the farmer that owned the dairy farm at which she was born determined that she was too small to carry calves and produce milk at the rate that he needed.
-Since he no longer had a use for her, the farmer gave her to a neighbor who raised her a a companion cow for the first several years of her life.
+Since he no longer had a use for her, the farmer gave her to a neighbor who raised her as a companion cow for the first several years of her life.
 When Gertie’s rescuer was unable to keep her, Gertie was taken in by the amazing Beca Thompson at Tiny Hooves Rescue in Kenosha, WI.
 While small for her breed, Gertie still isn’t exactly “tiny.”
 So Beca worked to find her a home where Gertie could run and explore.

 We couldn’t be happier to have Gertie as part of our Farmaste family.
 She is such a loving and playful girl – her antics keep us constantly smiling.